JackFerris2/cop4813-project/README.md

 This is the updated Task Management System for our semester project in COP4813.
 The application allows users to create, view, edit, delete, and organize tasks through a drag-and-drop interface.
-It includes a responsive front-end interface, server-side PHP scripts, and a MySQL database to persist user and task data.
+It includes a responsive front-end interface, server-side PHP scripts, and a MySQL database to facilitate persistent user and task data.
-This updated version also features and admin dashboard which is described below.
+This updated version also features an admin dashboard which is described below.

 The current version goes beyond the initial MVP and delivers on the design and goals outlined in our system proposal.